Unusual London Travel Sites

 Many visitors enjoy viewing the architecture of and listening to the bells of Westminster Abbey, but not all know about the musical performances offered.

 Evensong is a worship service held in the evenings at the abbey, built in 1065.

 The choir that sings at these services is made up of Choristers actually educated in choral music and voice at the Westminster Abbey Choir School.
 It would make for a very refreshing and renewing time before dinner at a fine London restaurant.
 Choir performances occur:

 From Princess Diana's Funeral: The King of Love

 Wandering around the Covent Garden District of the West End for at least a day is an experience we do not have in America.
 Some American malls have fallen into disrepair or attacked by violent crime, but Covent Garden is still a relaxing and fun place to be.
 It has developed into a modern lifestyles center with many different shops, services, and amenities.

-The markets moved to the New Covent Garden Market on the map below and became wholesalers.
+The markets moved to New Covent Garden Market, London SW8 5DZ, UK.